-$169 — EARLY BIRD base price for registration to the 2018 CWW and access to all workshops, all day, on July 28, 2018.
-As of October 24, 2017, registration is now OPEN.
+$189 — EARLY BIRD base price for registration to the 2023 CWW and access to all workshops, all days.
+(You also get 10 additional free pre-recorded webinars on writing and publishing.)
+As of late 2022, registration is now OPEN.

 Add $29 — to secure a 10-minute one-on-one meeting with any of our literary agents or editors in attendance.
 Use this special meeting as a chance to pitch your work and get professional feedback on your pitch.
 (Spaces limited.)
 If they wish, attendees are free to sign up for multiple 10-minute pitch sessions at $29/session — pitching multiple individuals, or securing 20 minutes to pitch one person rather than the usual 10.
 Here are four quick testimonials regarding writers who have signed with literary agents after pitching them at prior Writing Day Workshops events.
 (Our bigger, growing list of success stories can be seen here.)

-meeting her at the Arizona Writing Workshop.”
+the Seattle Writing Workshop.”

-Literary.
-I met her at the Colorado Writing
+met at the Philadelphia Writing Workshop.”

-“After taking pitches at the Alabama Writing
+at the Chesapeake Writing Workshop.”

-Add $69 — for an in-depth, personal critique of your one-page query letter from Brian Klems, one of the day’s instructors.
+Add $69 — for an in-depth, personal critique of your one-page query letter from Brian Klems, one of the workshop’s former instructors.
 (This rate is a special event value for Chesapeake Writing Workshop attendees only.)
 Registrants are encouraged to take advantage of the specially-priced critique, so they can send out their query letter with confidence following the workshop.
 Also, if you are meeting with an agent at the event, you’re essentially speaking your query letter aloud to them.
 Wouldn’t it be wise to give that query letter (i.e., your pitch) one great edit before that meeting?